 Weight is a factor you want to consider before you make your purchase.
 Think about where you will be doing most of your shooting.
 If you are shooting long distances at the range where you’ll have a bipod or sandbags to fire your rifle from, then a heavier scope probably won’t affect you very much.
 If you are stalking deer in the mountains and have to do a lot of hiking in between shots, it could be beneficial for you to choose a lighter riflescope since constantly raising and holding a heavy rifle takes its toll after some time.

 Windage and elevation adjustment turrets are used to adjust the position of the bullet’s impact.
 Windage adjustments have the ability to move the bullet’s point of impact to the left or right in relation to the reticle.
 Elevation adjustments are used to move the bullet’s point of impact up or down.
 Scope adjustments are either made in minute of angle units or milliradians.
 For the beginner hunter, once you sight in your rifle, the windage and elevation turrets won’t need to be adjusted again.
-These adjustments are extremely helpful for tactical shooters making long distance shots.
+These adjustments are extremely helpful for tactical shooters making long-distance shots.

 Next, to the objective lens size, lens coatings are the most important aspect of light transmission.
 When looking through the scope, you want to see the brightest and clearest image possible.
 This is affected by the amount of reflected light coming through the lens and the amount of light transmitted through the lenses.
-The goal of optical coatings are to reduce the glare and the loss of light caused by reflection.
+The goal of optical coatings is to reduce the glare and the loss of light caused by reflection.
 More coatings generally result in better light transmission.
 There are four main categories of optical lens coatings:

 Coated– at least one of the lenses has a single layer of anti-reflective coating